orpheus016/prof-morbius-rf-chip/README.md

 * Multi-finger with Fingers = ...
 * L transistor is arbitrary 0.3 µm as minimum
 * Decide W/L using XSCHEM simulation

+## Xshem Simulation
+### Flow
+1. Design schematic
+2. Make a symbol from (shortcut `A`)
+3. Import MODELS and NGSPICE from test MOSFET
+4. Script on imported NGSPICE to alter from DC to AC
+5. Define transient and simulation
+6. Click Netlist
+7. Modify file dir for .lib etc that contains pdk (personally `.include /foss/pdks/gf180mcuD/libs.tech/ngspice/design.ngspice` `.lib /foss/pdks/gf180mcuD/libs.tech/ngspice/sm141064.ngspice typical` )
+8. Run below Ngspice commands

+### Ngspice Commands
+Click simulate in Xschem to enter to Ngspice
+`set` - show what kind of plots can be viewed `display` - show pins with its unit and what kind of variable can be plotted `plot <var1> <var2> <var...>` - show plot of variable(s)

 ## Tutorial References
 * [XSCHEM](https://www.youtube.com/watch?v=MdywD87-DVg)